Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Starting a fitness program may be one of the best things you can do for your health.
 After all, physical activity can reduce your risk of chronic disease, improve your balance and coordination, help you lose weight, and even boost your self-esteem.
-And the benefits are yours for the taking, regardless of age, sex or physical ability.
+And you can reap these benefits regardless of your age, sex or physical ability.

-The Department of Health and Human Services recommends that healthy adults include aerobic exercise and strength training in their fitness plans, specifically:
+The Department of Health and Human Services recommends that healthy adults include aerobic activity and strength training in their fitness plans, specifically:

-Regular exercise can help you control your weight, reduce your risk of heart disease, and strengthen your bones and muscles.
+Regular exercise can help you control your weight, reduce your risk of heart disease and certain cancers, and strengthen your bones and muscles.
 But if you haven't exercised for some time and you have health concerns, you may want to talk to your doctor before starting a new fitness routine.